 The LGA is well serviced by an extensive local road network and State main road and highways that link our three town centres to each other and to the surrounding regional centres.
 However, the conditions and maintenance requirements of our road network varies considerably and is not always consistent with user numbers.
 Maintenance of the local road network is one of the highest pressures on Council's financial resources.
+As our towns grow, Council will be reviewing local and state road networks to identify gaps in connectivity and traffic flow.

 Improving the connectivity between the LGA and the expanding Sydney metro areas and the new Western Sydney Aerotropolis is vital to promote and leverage Lithgow's growth opportunities.
-As such Council will continue to actively advocate State Government for the enabling projects such as the Katoomba to Lithgow Great Western Highway upgrade, Western Rail Line upgrades and express services as well as the Bells Line Expressway.
+As such Council will continue to actively advocate for the enabling projects such as the Katoomba to Lithgow Great Western Highway upgrade, Western Rail Line upgrades, extension of the railway electrification between Bathurst and Lithgow, future projects for fast rail, as well as the Bells Line Expressway.